 - Some of these services are available as add-ons to Amazon Prime, Hulu, or other streaming platforms.

 - Most offer free trials ranging from 7-30 days (or in the case of YouTube Premium, 3 months!)

 - Some allow offline viewing / downloading episodes or movies—so keep an eye on that if having offline access is particularly important to you.

 - Pricing varies from $4.99 for smaller libraries to $44.99 a month for streaming + Live TV, but check for discounts on family and/or student plans.
 Of note, some—including Acorn TV—may also be part of your library’s digital system.

 - YouTube and Hulu also offer services which bundle in Live TV and DVR options if you want to keep some cable channels in your lineup.

-Amazon Prime’s Video service is one of the most robust, thanks not only to its free inclusion of older HBO series but a large selection of add-ons.
+Amazon Prime’s Video service took a hit when HBO removed its catalogue with launch of HBO Max, but it still is a hub for PBS Masterpiece series and a number of niche add-on services.
 However, its user experience on desktop is one of the absolute worst, as search results routinely take you to DVD sets rather than the series you want to stream.
 Having said that, if you have a Fire TV or the Amazon Prime app, things get much better navigation-wise, although the service could do better in promoting its library of content.
 Another bonus: No commercials (except for other Amazon shows before each episode starts), and all episodes of new series are released at once.